Ruuudy1/HFT_PYNQZ1-Z2/README.md

 Unlike the FAST decoder (which used QuickFAST and came with documentation and examples), the UDP parser had to be built from scratch with no prior codebase.
 There was no clear guide or interface explaining how to connect incoming UDP packets to the FAST decoding pipeline, so the entire bridge logic had to be designed independently.
 In order to integrate the UDP parser to the FAST encoder we had to get familiar with the quickfast codebase.

-## Starter Repository

-Credits to original repo, we are simply maintaining it and descaling it down to a smaller board.
-Original project was likely made using Vivado 2014/2015 based on syntax, we have made a working version for Vivado 2024.2 + Vitis 2024.2 (latest version availvable).
-It was missing src/hft_proj, the main substance of the project (which ties all the custom IPs together).

 ## Our Contributions